BZoennchen/supercollider-book/_build/html/_sources/chapters/composing/music-theory/2-intervals.md

 Along that scale the distance between a given frequency and its double (an **octave**) is divided into 1200 equal parts, each of these parts is one **cent**.
 A semitone is the smallest interval of two different notes playable on the piano, i.e., the distance between two consecutive keys or one **half step** or a **minor second (m2)**.

-In [12-TET](sec-tet-tuning), a [tuning system](sec-tuning) in which all semitones have the same size, the size of one semitone is exactly 100 cents.
+In [12-TET](sec-tet-tuning), a [tuning system](sec-tuning) in which all semitones cover the same distance, the distance from to the other semitone is exactly 100 cents.
 Hence, in 12-TET the cent can be also defined as one hundredth of a semitone.
-Mathematically, the size in cents of the interval from frequency $f_1$ to frequency $f_2$ is
+Mathematically, the distance in cents of the interval from frequency $f_1$ to frequency $f_2$ is

 $$1200 \cdot \log_2\left( \frac{f_1}{f_2} \right).$$